Scientists make 'shock find' that mouse thought to be extinct for 150 years is still alive

 The Shark Bay mouse can be found on islands off the coast of Australia, but it once thrived on the mainland before Europeans colonized the area.
 Native rodents make up 41% of mammal extinctions in Australia since the late 1700s.

 Roycroft is the lead author of a paper on the rodents published in the PNAS journal.
-ANU described the mouse's rediscovery as a "shock find."
+Australian National University described the mouse's rediscovery as a "shock find."

 The study suggests the eight extinct rodents once had large and widespread populations.
 Roycroft points to the impact of European colonization -- including feral cats, the introduction of invasive species and the clearing of land for agriculture -- as a culprit in the loss of native species.